jet1e/openai_flask/README.md

-# OpenAI Flask Chatbot - Basic implmentation
+# OpenAI Flask Chatbot - Basic implementation
 Flask app utilising OpenAI API to create a very basic implementation of a chatbot

 Goals: